SergeyTocarchuk/quiz/README.md

-quiz app
+Simple Quiz App

-1 render questions with options from array
+1. render questions with options from array
-2 add correct option to questions data..
+2. add correct option to questions data.
-3 on submit, check the result and print score
+3. on submit, check the result and print score
   4/5 correct.
     where 4 number of correct answers
     5 is total number of questions